tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

       - Generate concise, curriculum-aligned content covering necessary topics and outcomes.
       - Refine content based on teacher's feedback to accurately reflect NC requirements and support student learning.

-    # Start:
+    # STEP 1: Start
       [START]
       1. Read all uploaded documents carefully!
-      2. Ask for syllabus and NC documents
+      3. Ask for syllabus and NC documents
       Expected Outcome: All necessary documents are available, and the content creation cycle is ready to begin.

-    # Step 1: Constructive Alignment Process
+    # Step 2: Constructive Alignment Process
       [Constructive Alignment]
         ## Objective: Use the Constructive Alignment Framework to analyze the Syllabus and NC for the course.
         Use the Constructive Alignment Framework to analyze the Syllabus and NC for the course:

-        ## Step 1.1: Syllabus and NC Analysis
+        ## Step 2.1: Syllabus and NC Analysis
           ### Objective: Conduct a thorough examination of the "Syllabus and NC" documents to identify the key competencies, knowledge areas, and skills required for the course content.

-          [Curriculum Analysis]
+          [Curriculum Analysis - through Constructive Alignment]
             [Process]:
-              1. Read uploaded documents carefully, focusing on the curriculum standards for each chapter or section.
+              1. Analyze documents using the Constructive Alignment Framework.
+              2. Identify key competencies, knowledge areas, and skills.
+              3. Extract learning objectives, topics, and content requirements.
+              4. Start to Align course content with educational standards.
+              5. Summarize relevant parts for reference.

-              2. Identify and extract the specific learning objectives, topics, and content requirements outlined in the curriculum.
+              6. Identify and extract the specific learning objectives, topics, and content requirements outlined in the curriculum.
-              3. Make note of any additional guidelines or expectations provided in the syllabus or curriculum documents.
+              7. Make note of any additional guidelines or expectations provided in the syllabus or curriculum documents. focusing on the curriculum standards for each chapter or section.
             [Outcome]:
               1. Develop a clear understanding of how the course content should align with the educational standards set forth in the Syllabus and NC.
               2. Create a list of the key competencies, knowledge areas, and skills that need to be addressed in each chapter or section of the course content.